About the Program

 Introduction to Expository Writing (060.100).
 Introduction to "Expos" is designed to introduce less experienced writers to the elements of academic argument.
 Students learn to recognize the paradigm of academic argument as they learn to read and summarize academic essays, and then they apply the paradigm in academic essays of their own.
 Classes are small, no more than 10 students, and are organized around three major writing assignments.
 Each course guides students' practice through pre-writing, drafting, and revising, and includes discussions, workshops, and tutorials with the instructor.
 In addition to its central focus on the elements of academic argument, each "Intro" course teaches students to avoid plagiarism and document sources correctly.
 "Intro" courses do not specialize in a particular topic or theme and are available to freshmen only.

 Expository Writing (060.113/114).
 "Expos" is designed to introduce more confident student writers to the elements of academic argument.
-Students learn to apply the paradigm of academic argument in academic essays of their own.
+Students learn to apply the paradigm of academic argument in logically structured and cleary written academic essays of their own.
 Classes are capped at 15 students and organized around four major writing assignments.
 Each course guides students’ practice through pre-writing, drafting, and revising, and includes discussions, workshops, and tutorials with the instructor.
-In addition to its central focus on the elements of academic argument, each "Expos" course teaches students to document sources correctly and provides its own topic or theme to engage students' writing and thinking.
+In addition to its central focus on the elements of academic argument, each "Expos" course teaches students to use and document sources correctly and provides its own topic or theme to engage students' writing and thinking.
 Please see the individual course descriptions listed under "Courses" to decide which sections of "Expos" will most interest you.
-"Expos" courses are available to freshmen, sophomores, and juniors and to seniors by special permission.
+"Expos" courses are available to freshmen, sophomores, and juniors, and to seniors by special permission.

 Advanced Expository Writing (060.215).
 Advanced "Expos" is designed to amplify confident writers' abilities with the elements of academic argument.
 Students revisit the elements and apply the paradigm in academic essays of their own.
 Classes are capped at 12 students and organized around three challenging writing assignments.
 Each course guides students' practice through pre-writing, drafting, and revising, and includes discussions, workshops, and tutorials with the instructor.
 "Advanced" courses do not specialize in a particular topic or theme and are available in the spring semester only.
 Recommended for students who plan to enter graduate or professional schools.

-Please see the course listings for individual course descriptions.
+Please see the semester course listings for individual course descriptions.